Skip to main content

 When Not to Use Redis

-• Your dataset fits entirely in application memory and you only have one server (use an in-process cache like node-cache or lru-cache)
+• Your dataset fits entirely in application memory and you've only got one server (use an in-process cache like node-cache or lru-cache instead)

 • You need complex queries across cached data (use a database with proper indexing)